Bira/octopus-carnival/_drafts/stormtroopers.md

 villains like Darth Vader.

 The first Star Wars movie, A New Hope, describes them as having a fearsome reputation.
-In practice, though, they're classic mooks, only dangerous in very large numbers.
+Against player characters, though, they're classic mooks, only dangerous in very large numbers.
 Usually, the most they accomplish against the film's heroes is making those heroes look badass.

 Though they're not the first Space Mooks, they're one of the classics and likely the first ones most of us were exposed to.
 The dissonance between their